-AustChina Holdings Limited engages in the exploration of mineral resources in Australia.
-The company primarily explores for coal.
-It holds interests in three coal exploration permits, including the Alpha South West 2, Barcoo River-Blackall Rail, and Blackall South Corner Coal projects.
+AustChina Holdings Limited engages in the exploration of coal properties in Australia.
+It holds 100% interests in two coal exploration permits, including the Barcoo River-Blackall Rail and Blackall South Corner Coal projects located in Central Queensland.
 The company was formerly known as Coalbank Limited and changed its name to AustChina Holdings Limited in August 2017.
-AustChina Holdings Limited was incorporated in 1996 and is based in Brisbane, Australia.
+The company was founded in 1996 and is based in Brisbane, Australia.
 AustChina Holdings Limited is a subsidiary of Treasure Wheel Global Limited.

 Frequently asked questions

 How to buy AustChina Holdings units | A$51.7